fabiocaccamo/layers.css/README.md

 # html-layers
-Indipendent layers, only css, no js.
+Indipendent html layers, only (s)css, no js at all.

 ## Features
 - Each layers-container is independent, it has its own header, scrollable content, footer and overlay